 “I went to the medicine man of my tribe.
 He interpreted the dreams and said I was being called to the Coyote clan.
 There are dreams and real world visitation that make you a part of the clan.
 I had all the dreams and visitations.
 I survived the last visitation – not everybody does.
 All of the animal clans have their own particular initiations.”

-Ernesto went on to work with his clan and discover more about his traditions, though wouldn’t share much with me out of respect for his new found community.
+Adan went on to work with his clan and discover more about his traditions, though wouldn’t share much with me out of respect for his new found community.
 After telling him about my bear dreams he said he’d ask the medicine man of his tribe.
 “He doesn’t speak to white people.
-He just calls you ‘Wasichu’ and spits.”
+He just calls you ‘Wasichu’ and spits in the dirt.”
 He was very careful to ask about all the details of the dream, exactly where the bear nuzzled me and when in the dream it happened.

 Coyote had once again joined me on my path, confirming that I was moving in the right direction.
 Though intense and chaotic the energy showed up in my life to let me know that the spirit world and this world were in fact not separate, but one.
 The Coyote was my teacher in crossing the terrain between this reality and the spirit world.